Kids Sea Camp magic: It’s not the destination; it’s the journey. Well, maybe not so much!

 Real Kids Sea Camp Magic

-Magic Margo meets in Guam
+Magic Margo Meets Us in Guam

-As it turns out we did not know any of the other Kids Sea Camp families on the plane as we had not traveled with them before.
-However as we slowly walked to our seats at the back of the plane, we could tell who were the Kids Sea Camp families as all of them were smiling knowingly.
-Margo, of course, had told everyone about the Canadian family who against all odds had done the impossible and “won their own amazing race”.
+As we boarded, applause broke out, and off we went.
+We didn’t know any of the other Kids Sea Camp families on the flight.
+However, as we hurried to our seats, we could tell who they were because they gave us high-fives and hugs.
+Margo, of course, had told everyone about the Canadian family who, against all odds, had done the impossible and “won their own amazing race.”
+She’d had asked them all to beg the crew to hold the flight.